 - Make sure your child is hungry at mealtime.
 Sounds like a no-brainer, but I know many parents who ruin it by offering their kid a snack around 4 pm, and then expect their kid to eat dinner at 6.
 Then, frustration builds up because he refuses to eat.
 Really?
 They are just not hungry enough.
 I’ve learned that my kids need at least 3 hours before they are willing to eat a non-favorite dinner; therefore, an after-school snack happens between car line and 3:30 pm.

-- Give your child free reign of the condiments.
+- Give your child free rein of the condiments.
 Whatever gets them to eat them at first is what has worked best.
 While there is a difference between half a bottle of ketchup and a tablespoon, I am not going to make a fuss if he eats his peas.
-Eventually, the food item goes into the “safe” list and that’s one more MOM point for that texture.
+Eventually, the food item goes into the “safe” list, and that’s one more MOM point for that texture.

 So what’s next?
 How about issues with color.
 Click here to read part two in the picky-eaters mini series!

 —Pudding Board: Take a cookie sheet tray, and pour between 4 and 6 ounces of pudding.
 Let your child “draw” on there with his fingers.
 To erase, wiggle the pudding board and start over.